-Users (identified by an authorization ID) can successfully execute SQL or XQuery statements only if they have the authority to perform the specified function.
+Users (identified by an authorization ID) can successfully execute operations only if they have the authority to perform the specified function.
 To create a table, a user must be authorized to create tables; to alter a table, a user must be authorized to alter the table; and so forth.